Skip to content

 (Zhèɡe hēixīn shānɡfàn mài de dōngxi zhìliànɡ hěn chà.)

-灰色地带(huīsè dìdài/ 灰色收入(huīsè shōurù
+灰色地带(huīsè dìdài)/ 灰色收入(huīsè shōurù)

 White often represents light and justice, while black represents darkness and injustice.
-Gray is considered vague and unclear as it’s somewhere between black and white.
+Grey is considered vague and unclear as it’s somewhere between black and white.
 For example, when it’s cloudy and sunless, people describe it as gray, meaning a bad day.

 e.g.